BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL/README.md

 Fields:

-1. **Signing Algorithm:** ECDSA - This is the default Bitcoin signing algorithm built into bsv.js.
+1. **Signing Algorithm:**

+    - "BITCOIN_ECDSA" refers to [Bitcoin Signed Message protocol](https://docs.moneybutton.com/docs/bsv-message.html) which is the default Bitcoin signing algorithm built into bsv.js.
 UTF-8 encoding.
+    - "BITCOIN_ECDSA_HASH" is the same as BITCOIN_ECDSA, except the data being signed is a SHA256 hash of the raw data.
+    - "BITCOIN_ECDSA_PAYMAIL" refers to Bitcoin Signed Message protocol where the address field is a paymail address, consistent with [paymail signatures](https://docs.moneybutton.com/docs/mb-signatures.html).

-2. **Signing Address:** Bitcoin Address that is used to sign the content.
+2. **Signing Address:** Bitcoin Address, Paymail address, or public key being used to sign the content (depending on signature algorithm being used).
 UTF-8 encoding.
 3. **Signature:** The signature of the signed content with the Signing Address.
 Base64 encoding.
 4. **Field Index <index>:** (Optional) The specific index (relative to Field Offset) that is covered by the Signature.
 Non-negative integer hex encoding.
 When there are no indexes provided, it is assumed that all fields to the left of the AUTHOR IDENTITY prefix are signed.

-_NOTE: THE LIBRARY ASSUMES THAT THE 0'th INDEX IS THE OP_RETURN(0x6a)._
+_NOTE: THE 0'th INDEX IS THE OP_RETURN(0x6a), even when OP_FALSE (0x00) precedes OP_RETURN._

 Example: